 Reports contain the following information:

 - Largest DDoS attack in packets per second (pps) and bits per second (bps)

 - Changes in DDoS attacks compared to the previous report

 - Total potential downtime prevented (a sum of the duration of all attacks in that week)

 - Total bytes mitigated (a sum of all the mitigated attack traffic)

 Cloudflare issues DDoS reports via email each Tuesday.
 Reports summarize the attacks that occurred from Monday of the previous week to Sunday of the current week.
-For example, a report issued Tuesday, November 10th, 2020 summarizes activity from Monday the 2nd to Sunday the 8th.
+For example, a report issued on 2020-11-10 (Tuesday) summarizes activity from 2020-11-02 (Monday) to 2020-11-08 (Sunday).

 The following image shows an example DDoS report:

 When Cloudflare does not detect any L3/4 DDoS attacks in the prior week, Cloudflare sends a confirmation report:

 Magic Transit and Spectrum BYOIP customers will receive the weekly DDoS report automatically.